dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 end, `self.output` have something like `['hey', 'hi\nthere', "I'm d', 'one now']`.
-Since the data isn't necessarily split at newlines, we're going to combine the last stored output's with the first incoming element, and then add the rest of the incoming data to the data.
+Since the data isn't necessarily split at newlines, we're going to combine the last stored output's with the first incoming element, and then add the rest of the incoming data to the stored output.

 `let self.output[-1] .= a:data[0]`.
-Take the last stored element and concat, concat the first incoming data's elemennt, and then assign it back to `self.output[-1]`.
+Take the last stored element and concat the first incoming data's element, and then assign it back to `self.output[-1]`.
 Then add the two lists together. `extend()` will mutate the first element.

 Since we want to treat `stderr` and `stdout` as the same kind of output, we're going to have the `on_stderr` callback forward the call to the `on_stdout`